 Hal’s experience encompasses cases alleging conspiracy to cheat, conspiracy to defraud, all other serious fraud offences, money laundering (often with an international element), violence, sexual offences, drug importation, and large-scale benefit offences.

-Hal is a CPS Grade 4 prosecutor with an equivalent status on the specialist Fraud, and Proceeds of Crime panel.
+Hal is a CPS Grade 4 prosecutor on the CPS Specialist Fraud, and Proceeds of Crime panel.

 Hal has particular expertise in complex VAT fraud, criminal tax avoidance and MTIC fraud, related money laundering, and in the recovery of the proceeds of crime under both pre, and post Proceeds of Crime Act legislation.
 He is regularly instructed in confiscation hearings where benefit figures are in excess of £10m, and is widely instructed in the prosecution of taxation offences relating to duty evasion, benefit fraud, and revenue evasion.